dev-chriss/vuejs2-hybrid/README.md

 email : user@user.com
 pass : 123456

-*please dont change this two users. u can add or modify other users. thanks.
+* u can add new user or modify other users.

 ```